emsesp/docs/docs/Configuring.md

 Use the scheduler to call commands at specific intervals.
 This is useful for example to set the hot water temperature to a higher value in the morning and evening, or do a system restart each week (by using `system/restart` in the Command field).

+When creating a scheduler entry, the `name` is optional but it's useful to assign a name and then you can control it via a command (enable/disable) and see the status in the MQTT topic `scheduler_data`.

 ![Web](_media/screenshot/web_scheduler.png)

 The scheduler can also be used to periodically set values based on another entity value, or even a user-defined custom entity (variable).
 For example to set the flow temperature of the boiler every minute based on a user managed entity which is controlled externally (e.g. in Home Assistant) it would look like: